Visit for longer than 90 days – documents

 Applying for a residence permit for a visit

-- The form Application for a visitor’s permit.
+- The form Application for a visitor’s permit (swe or eng)

-- The form Family details – appendix to your application.
+- The form Family details – appendix to your application (swe or eng)

-- A copy of the first page in your passport, and of any extensions and/or name changes in the passport.
+- A copy of your passport showing your identity, and of any extensions and/or changes in the passport

-- Copy of your internal Russian passport (page with photograph as well as all additional pages containing an entry)
+- Copies of your internal Russian passport (page with photograph as well as all additional pages containing an entry)

-- And – if you are under 18 or are accompanied by children – the form Application for a visitor’s permit for a child.
+- And – if you are under 18 or are accompanied by children – the form Application for a visitor’s permit for a child (swe or eng).
 Note that additional documents are required for applicants under the age of 18.
-Check under ‘Minors – extra documents’.
+Check under ‘Minors – extra documents’

 Application for a D-visa